New Years Ideas: Purge & Plan

 Why it’s important: It’s important to acknowledge the end of the year and the passing of those memories in our ‘past.’
 It’s a great gift you can give to your own heart – allow what the heart feels, and honor it, in your own way.
 It helps you intentionally close a chapter in your emotional life.

-- Try a Vision Board if you’re primarily a visual person.
-Step one for this project is collecting images words or phrases that speak to your hearts desires.
-I use magazines.
-In the next week or so I’ll post a how-to with all the details for putting it together.
-In the meantime, gather stacks of magazines and start clipping and snipping and place them in a file folder until then.
-Just remember, you don’t need to know exactly what you want yet, you only need to listen to your heart.
+About a week or so before you plan to vision board, start gathering stacks of magazines and start clipping and snipping and place them in a file folder until you’re ready to put it together.
+A fun activity to do with your girlfriends is to have a vision boarding party.
+Just remember, you don’t need to know exactly what you want in order to find the right images.
 When you see something that makes your heart sing, or declare — ‘Yes, this year!’ then tear it out.
 Only after you’ve assembles your images, phrases, and colors together on your board will the picture of your heart’s desire start to define itself.
 What better present can you give yourself, Big Girl?

 Why it’s important: If you ever thought your dreams are important to realize in this one lifetime you’ve been given, then you need to take some action to make them happen.
 You can’t realize your dreams if you don’t even know what they are.

-To my readers, I wish you a very Happy New Year!
-Thank-you for taking the time to visit and for being a part of this space dedicated to friendship and creating your Big Life.
-I am so grateful to you.
-I will be doing a vision board for Big Girl Life and have lots of new plans in the works to make this site even more useful and inspiring to you.
+I want to wish you a very Happy New Year!
+Thank-you for taking the time to visit and for being a part of this space dedicated to creating thriving and living an intentional life.
+I am grateful for your readership and support and have lots of new plans in the works to make this site even more useful and inspiring to you.

 Run, don’t walk, after your dreams.